BAWnetwork/Token/README.md

-# WAB - The Facelift of Blockchain of Blockchain
+# WAB - The Facelift of Blockchain

 ## Why WAB?
 Big Problems That WAB Solves